'A special night in Everton history - but we can't be here again'

 "It is a special night in Everton's history."

 Those feelings have been clear to fans over the last month when they have turned up early to greet the team bus on its way to Goodison Park and create a carnival atmosphere.
-They were clear at full-time when thousands poured onto the pitch, and were loudly clear when they sang down the Goodison Road while Lampard spoke in his post-match press conference.
+They were clear at full-time when thousands poured onto the pitch, and were loudly clear when they were still singing down the Goodison Road while Lampard spoke in his post-match press conference.

 In many ways they deserve it for their efforts in helping a struggling team.